mmlacak/crochess/docs/source/libcc/ccparsedmove.rst

         Game was drawn by rules, game ended.

-    :c:`enum` is tagged with the same :c:expr:`CcParsedMoveStatusEnum` name.
+    :c:`enum` is tagged with the same :c:enum:`CcParsedMoveStatusEnum` name.

 .. c:struct:: CcParsedMove